selcukorkmaz/fastml/README.md

 fastexplore(iris, label = "Species")
 ```

-This function is architecturally decoupled from fastml’s guarded resampling core and cannot influence model evaluation.
+This function is decoupled from fastml’s guarded resampling core and does not influence model evaluation unless its outputs are explicitly used in later modeling calls.

 ## Scope